“I help people make sense of what’s happening inside, especially when the old ways stop working.. ”

 -

-I am Psychotherapeutic counsellor and I bring over two decades of coaching into my therapeutic work this includes, years of supporting people through; pressure, transition, and quiet overwhelm.
-Alongside this, my counselling experience across charities, community services, and NHS settings has given me a deep understanding of grief, health challenges, ageing, and the many complexities of being human.
-This blend of experience helps me hold both the emotional and the practical with steadiness, offering a grounded presence when life feels tangled or demanding.
+I am a psychotherapeutic counsellor, and I bring over two decades of coaching experience into my therapeutic work with women.
+Throughout my career I have supported women through pressure, transition, emotional overload, and the quiet overwhelm that so often goes unnoticed.
+My counselling work across charities, community services, and NHS settings has given me a deep understanding of grief, health challenges, caring roles, ageing, and the many layers of responsibility women hold throughout their lives.
+This blend of experience allows me to sit with both the emotional and the practical, offering a steady and grounded presence when life feels tangled, demanding, or simply too much.

 -